TizWarp/FromTheBottomUp/README.md

 ## From The Bottom Up

-From The Bottom Up is a fork of from the ground up current maintaned support and hopefully more mod compats.
+From The Bottom Up is a fork of From The Ground Up current maintaned support and hopefully more mod compats.